-- Upon completion of your group’s constitution and goals, your request for organizational status will be subject to the approval by the Director of the Office of Student Activities and the Student Senate.
+- Upon completion of your group’s constitution and goals, your request for organizational status will be subject to the approval by the Director of the Office of Student Engagement and Leadership Development and the Student Senate.
 When approved, you are eligible to assume status as an officially recognized University of Lynchburg organization.

-- Organizations of a type already permitted on campus may be chartered after approval by the SGA and the Director of Student Activities.
-For new types of organizations, more extensive consideration concerning potential impact on the College may be required.
+- Organizations of a type already permitted on campus may be chartered after approval by the SGA and the Director of Student Engagement and Leadership Development.
+For new types of organizations, more extensive consideration concerning potential impact on the University may be required.